Thomas-S-B/visualee/README.md

 - graphsize
 - fontsize (in percent)

-The graph-name is the name of the genreted files.
+The graph-name is the name of the generated files.

 Example:

           <plugin>
             <groupId>de.strullerbaumann</groupId>
             <artifactId>visualee</artifactId>